vvorobjov/nrp-core/README.md

 sudo apt install libgazebo11-dev gazebo11 gazebo11-plugin-base

 # required by nest-server (which is built and installed along with nrp-core)
-sudo apt install python3-flask python3-flask-cors python3-restrictedpython uwsgi-core uwsgi-plugin-python3
+sudo apt install python3-restrictedpython uwsgi-core uwsgi-plugin-python3

-# required by nrp-server, which uses gRPC python bindings and mpi
+# required by nrp-server, which uses gRPC python bindings
-pip install grpcio-tools pytest docopt mpi4py
+pip install grpcio-tools pytest

+# Remove flask if it was installed to ensure it is installed from pip
+sudo apt remove python3-flask python3-flask-cors
+# required by Python engine
+# If you are planning to use The Virtual Brain framework, you will most likely have to use flask version 1.1.4.
+# You can install that version with
+# pip install flask==1.1.4
+pip install flask

 # ROS
 Install ROS: follow the installation instructions: http://wiki.ros.org/noetic/Installation/Ubuntu.
 To enable ros support in nrp on `ros-noetic-ros-base` is required.